 Here are five superb features of ULIPs which make this investment scheme the best for building a retirement corpus.

 The longer you invest, the better your wealth gets with ULIPs.
-ULIP plans like Invest 4G from Canara HSBC OBC Life offer bonus units for investors who invest for more than five years.
+ULIP plans like Invest 4G from Canara HSBC Life offer bonus units for investors who invest for more than five years.
 The units are added to your existing portfolio without any charge.

 Invest 4G plan offers a higher bonus for investors staying for more than 10 years.
 The only condition with this feature is that you invest your premiums in time and regularly.
 This is a simple problem to solve using auto-debit from your bank account.